powsybl/powsybl-core/docs/grid_features/network_modifications.md

 Class: `BatteryModification`

 ### Connection
-This modification is used to connect a network element to the closest bus or bus bar section.
+This modification is used to connect a network element to the closest bus or busbar section.

 It works on:
 - `Connectable` elements by connecting their terminals